mmilano/SidePanelCollapse/README.md

 ```

-### About the dist/ Builds
+### About the Production Builds

 Production builds of the library (the .js and .css files) get put into the project's `/dist` directory, in both minified and verbose (aka normal) versions.
-Sourcemaps are created in the associated `/map` directories.
+Source maps are created in the associated `/map` directories.

-The css and javascript is compiled or transpiled to a browser target of `["> 0.5%"].` If you need a different target range, this value can be changed (in the gulp task file) and the files rebuilt to the new target.
+The CSS and javascript is compiled or transpiled to a browser target of `["> 0.5%"].` If you need a different target range, this value can be changed (in the gulp task file) and the files rebuilt to the new target.